namhai923/Bison-Bank-of-Canada/README.md

 Transfer Money Sequence
 ![This is the sequence Diagram](/TransferSeq.png)

-## Running the app
-Run backend:
-cd into the back-end folder first, you will need a .env file with the following content: (for ease of grading/testing purpose, we are stroing this secret in README in plain text)

-PORT=5000
-DB_URL=mongodb+srv://BBCNews:QEXVgUC6qDmNwzxG@cluster0.iw74dsb.mongodb.net/Bison-Bank-of-Canada?retryWrites=true&w=majority
-TESTDB_URL=mongodb+srv://BBCNews:QEXVgUC6qDmNwzxG@cluster0.iw74dsb.mongodb.net/Test-DB?retryWrites=true&w=majority

-This file needs to be under the back-end folder.

-Inside the back-end foler, type "npm install" then "npm start" to run it

-Run frontend:
-cd into the front-end folder.
-If you don't have node_modules in that folder, run "npm install" on the terminal to install the dependencies.
-Run "npm start" to start the front-end server.
-The server will run on localhost:3000.

 ## Instructions (Please Read)
 This section will explain additional instructions about how to use certain features